zkopru-network/blind-find/README.md

 blindFindPrivkey: "XXXXXXXXXXXX"
 ```

-By default, we're using [Infura][infura].
+By default, we use [Infura][infura] as the network provider.
 We need an API key to access Infura API.
 Register an account, create a project, and find the API key.
 It should be the hexidecimal postfix in your project endpoint.
 For example, if your endpoint is `https://kovan.infura.io/v3/123456abcdef123456abcdef`, then `123456abcdef123456abcdef` is the the API key.
 Paste it to the field `apiKey` like the following.

 ```yaml
 network: